Best Crypto Cards in Iraq (2026)

 Crypto card applications from Iraq require the Iraqi National ID Card (Bitaqa al-Wataniyya), the unified biometric national ID issued by the Ministry of Interior's General Directorate of Nationality.
 The new National ID Card consolidates the older Civil Status ID (Hawiyya) and Nationality Certificate (Jinsiyya Iraqiyya) into a single biometric document.

-KAST and RedotPay with minimal KYC are the most accessible for Iraqi users.
-For the large Iraqi diaspora (Jordan, UAE, Turkey, Sweden, Germany, UK, US), using host-country documents provides significantly broader issuer access and avoids complications with Iraqi-issued ID.
+KAST and RedotPay are the two prepaid routes that fit Iraqi users best when local documentation or bank relationships make mainstream international cards harder to keep active.
+For the large Iraqi diaspora (Jordan, UAE, Turkey, Sweden, Germany, UK, US), using host-country documents provides much broader issuer access and avoids complications with Iraqi-issued ID.

 Spending Tips for Iraq